emzra-public/TextMeWhen/README.md

 ### From EmalineG:

 Version 1.0 schedules texts to send at the time of event and only supports events at least 1 hour and at max 7 days in the future.
+Message sent reads, "[event name] is happening at [event time]!"

 Upcoming Features: Custom messages, reminder text in advance of event, more than 1 scheduled message, user accounts to manage attendee list & replies, rollbar error logging, WhatsApp integration.